hashicorp/consul/README.md

   dynamic configuration, feature flagging, coordination, leader election and more.
 The simple HTTP API makes it easy to use anywhere.

-Consul runs on Linux, Mac OS X, FreeBSD, Solaris, and Windows.
+Consul runs on Linux, macOS, FreeBSD, Solaris, and Windows.
 A commercial version called [Consul Enterprise](https://www.hashicorp.com/products/consul) is also available.